Have you experienced an unsuccessful spine surgery? Have you been told you have to live with the pain and deformity?

 While many centers are reluctant to try to correct a failed first procedure, Baylor Scott & White Scoliosis Centers specializes in complex or challenging deformities—particularly those resulting from unsuccessful surgeries.

 The most common reason for spine revision surgeries is pseudarthrosis, a condition in which the spine does not heal correctly.
-Surgical revision may also be needed for junctional scoliosis or kyphosis that occurs when the discs above or below the initial fused area of the spine become worn, shrink or lose their shape.
+Surgical revision may also be needed for proximal junctional kyphosis that occurs when the discs above or below the initial fused area of the spine become worn, shrink or lose their shape.
 In some cases, individuals require revision surgery because they’ve developed a new deformity that is a secondary outcome of their primary surgery.

 Revision surgery is essential to help identify the underlying problem.
 Every patient is different.
 That’s why patients at Baylor Scott & White Scoliosis Centers go through a rigorous preoperative regimen to pinpoint the underlying problem, determine the best course of action and identify potential complications.